magehost/magehost_cachemate/INSTALL.md

-## Installation Manual for the MageHost_BlockCache extension
+## Installation Manual for the MageHost_CacheMate extension

 Install methods: